Hungry? Here Are 4 Healthy Snacks So Yummy You'll Forget They're Good for You

-Line a 20-by-20-centimeter (8-by-8-inch) shallow baking tin (pan) with baking paper (parchment paper).
+Line an eight-by-eight-inch baking pan with parchment paper.
 In a medium bowl, stir together the yogurt, maple syrup, cinnamon, and vanilla.
 Gently stir in the blueberries and cacao nibs and mix until everything is combined.
-Pour the mixture into the tin, spreading it out evenly, making sure the blueberries are evenly distributed.
+Pour the mixture into the tin, spreading it out evenly and making sure the blueberries are evenly distributed.
 Sprinkle the chopped pistachios over the yogurt surface.
-Cover with clingfilm (plastic wrap) and place in the freezer overnight or until required.
+Cover with plastic wrap and place in the freezer overnight or until needed.

 Drain the liquid from the strawberries into a small saucepan.
-Bring to the boil until reduced to a thickened sauce.
+Bring it to a boil until reduced to a thickened sauce.
 Leave to cool.

-When ready to serve, spread a little of the strawberry sauce over 6 serving plates and add the roasted strawberries with the yogurt bark.
+When ready to serve, spread a little of the strawberry sauce over six serving plates and add the roasted strawberries to the yogurt bark.
 Scatter a few chopped pistachios over the top and serve immediately.